-- > Save this landing page as a bookmark on your browser for easy access/return. - > Use the "jump link" to "Tools and Templates" - > Look for the pillar header (e.g., Governance) and the assessment or tool title

-QR codes on your tables

-- > These will take your hand-held devices (e.g., iPhones, tablets) to the landing page. - >>> - Slide PDFs have links. - > These will take you directly to the specific assessments/tools.

-Ask me for help at any time!
+- > Save this landing page as a bookmark on your browser for easy access/return. - > Use the "jump link" to "Tools and Templates" - > Look for the pillar header (e.g., Governance) and the assessment or tool title - QR codes on your tables - QIT codes on your tables - > These will take your hand-held devices (e.g., iPhones, tablets) to the landing page. - Slide PDFs have links. - > These will take you directly to the specific assessments/tools. - Ask me for help at any time!